sonu3435/sonu3435/README.md

 - 👋 Hi, I’m Sonu Singh
-- 👀 I’m interested in android developer and C developer
+- 👀 I’m interested in Software developer
 - 🌱 I’m currently learning C programming
-- 💞️ I’m looking to collaborate on android developer
+- 💞️ I’m looking to collaborate on Software developer
 - 📫 How to reach me 9568157590

 <!---